-The Superintendent, the Superintendent's Cabinet and staff supported the Board of Education legislative and Superintendent evaluation sub-committees and community engagement sessions.
+The Superintendent, the Superintendent's Cabinet, and staff supported the Board of Education legislative sub-committee and other committee work Board members were involved in, including the student representatives' group, among others.

 Board members regularly ask the Superintendent for information, clarifications, background on issues, and other requests.
 The Superintendent works with Board leadership to respond efficiently to those requests within the capacity of district staff.